vgont/vgont/README.md

 ### Olá!
 Me chamo Vinícius Gontijo👋
 ##
-- Atualmente estou cursando Análise e Desenvolvimento de Sistemas na FIAP.
+- Currently I'm studying Analysis and systems development at FIAP.
-- Tenho estudado mais Front-end por conta de ser mais desenvolvido na área de Back-end.
+- I'm more developed in the back-end area, so I have been studied more Front-end.
-- Contate-me no email: vgontijo34@gmail.com
+- Contact me at: vgontijo34@gmail.com
 ##

 <div>